KCaglarCoskun/enur-filter-list/README.md

 # Unrelated Recommendations Filter List for English Websites
 A filter list that filters unrelated recommendations in websites.
 It can be used via filtering/blocking software such as adblock and ublock.
 It is written with compliance to abp organization filter guidelines.

-This list is at the very beginning of development.
+This list is under development.

 A list of recommendations in a website will be blocked if it includes unrelated recommendations (even if there are just a few of them)